realjosuefunes/alumni-map/README.md

 ### Staff

-CCPA Staff data is scraped from the Internet or gathered by students in 1:1 meetings.
+CCPA Staff data is gathered by students in 1:1 meetings or submitted by staff themselves – or scraped from the Internet and posted with permission.

 ### Transit layers